 Wear and Tear

-NAND flash memory cells have a limited lifespan based on their write, erase, and rewrite cycles, which can reduce SSD’s capacity and performance over time.
+NAND flash memory cells have a limited lifespan based on their write, erase, and rewrite cycles, which can reduce a SSD’s capacity and performance over time.

 Firmware Corruption